 Therefore, Azure Security Center aids in quick detection of any danger or unusual behavior.
 To assure big data querying capabilities, you may combine their sensitive data in Azure Monitor.
 You may also utilize PowerShell cmdlets to query data, integrate with an existing security information and event management (SIEM) solution, such as Azure Sentinel, or leverage REST APIs.

-Get a detailed understanding of Azure Security from this Youtube tutorial video:
+Get a detailed understanding of Azure from this video on Azure Full Course 2023.

 Now that you have understood what Azure Security Center is and how it is used, let us discuss some of its advantages that make it a better choice for security standards.